Starring: Kevin Costner, Hailee Steinfeld, Connie Nielsen

 Action/Crime/Drama, Rated: PG-13

 Release Date: February 21, 2014

-Renner: Single, P-PP Moral, Pro (Classic Middleman Lone Hero)
+Renner: Single, P-PP Moral, Pro (Classic Lone Hero)

-Albino: Single, N-N Moral, Ant (Untransformed Middleman Villain)
+Albino: Single, N-N Moral, Ant (Untransformed Henchman Villain)

 Greg, good things come in threes.
 The musketeers, the little pigs, the stooges, etc.